Website interface language

 5. Transfer of personal data to third parties

 The Administration can share personal data with service providers that perform services on the Administration's behalf.
 For example, the Administration can use third parties to help it provide customer support, manage advertising, send notifications and newsletters on the Administration's behalf.
-These third parties are prohibited from using the Users' personal data for promotional purposes.
+These third parties are prohibited from using the Users' personal data for their own purposes.

 The Administration can disclose personal data if required by within the limits of the law or to protect rights and interests if this disclosure is reasonably needed to comply with the law or to prevent fraud.
 In particular, the Administration can disclose the User's data if it is lawfully requested by state authorities or if it receives a justified claim addressed to the User about the violation of the Third parties' rights and/or the User Agreement.